 The EPA requires regular sampling to ensure drinking water safety.
-The Woodbury Glenn Condominium Public Water System conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic contaminant sampling during the prior to and through 2023 years.
-Samples were collected for a total of over 30 different contaminants most of which were not detected in the Woodbury Glenn Condominium Water Supply.
+The Louisville Mobile Home Park Public Water System conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic contaminant; sampling during the prior to and through 2023 years.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.